Russian Liberation Army: Formation

 The ROA did not officially exist until autumn of 1944, after Heinrich Himmler persuaded a very reluctant Hitler to permit the formation of 10 Russian Liberation Army divisions.

-On 14 November in Prague, Vlasov read aloud the Prague Manifesto before the newly created Committee for the Liberation of the Peoples of Russia.
-This document stated the purposes of the battle against Stalin, and spelled out 14 points which the army was fighting for.
-German insistence that the document carry anti-Semitic rhetoric was successfully parried by Vlasov's committee, but they were obliged to include a statement criticising the Western Allies, labelling them "plutocracies" that were "allies of Stalin in his conquest of Europe".
+With three incomplete divisions, the Army counted about 50,000 to 60,000 troops.
 By February 1945, only one division, the 1st Infantry (600th Infantry), was fully organised, under the command of General Sergei Bunyachenko.
-Formed at Münsingen, it fought briefly on the Oder Front before switching sides and helping the Czechs liberate Prague.
+Formed at Münsingen, it fought briefly on the Oder Front before switching sides and participating in the Prague uprising on the Czech side.

 A second division, the 2nd Infantry (650th Infantry), was incomplete when it left Lager Heuberg but was sent into action under the command of General Mikhail Meandrov.
 This division was joined in large numbers by eastern workers, which caused it to nearly double in size as it marched south.
 A third, the 3rd Infantry (700th German Infantry), had only begun formation.

+On 28 January 1945, it was officially declared that the Russian divisions no longer formed part of the German Army, but would be directly under the command of KONR.
+A small group of ROA troops fought against the Red Army on 9 February 1945.
+Their fighting spirit earned them the praise of Heinrich Himmler.
+The only active combat the Russian Liberation Army undertook against the Red Army was by the Oder River on 11 April 1945, largely at the insistence of Himmler, as a test of the army's reliability.
+After three days, the outnumbered 1st Division had to retreat.

-Several other Russian units, such as the Russian Corps, XVth SS Cossack Cavalry Corps of General Helmuth von Pannwitz, the Cossack Camp of Ataman Domanov, and other primarily White émigré formations, had agreed to become a part of Vlasov's army.
+Several other Russian-manned units, such as the Russian Corps, XV SS Cossack Cavalry Corps of General Helmuth von Pannwitz, the Kazachi Stan militia of Ataman Timofey Domanov, and other primarily White émigré formations, had agreed to become a part of Vlasov's army.
 However, their membership remained de jure as the turn of events did not permit Vlasov to use the troops in any operation (even reliable communications were often impossible).